dantleech/blog/source/_posts/2022-04-17-phpactor-types.md

 // $foo is possibly an instanceof Foobar
 ```

-How would we do this?:
+How would we imagine to do this?:

 - Find a binary operator node (`operand·operator·operand`) with the operator
     `instanceof`